borbware/unity-basics-course/unity-advanced/2-scriptable-objects.md

 <!-- headingDivider: 3 -->
 <!-- class: default -->
 ## Scriptable Object
-* a special class for storing data
+* A special class for storing data
-* usually used as an asset template
+* Usually used as an asset template
-  * can be made accessible from the Create Asset menu!
+  * Can be made accessible from the Create Asset menu!
-* derives from the base Unity object but cannot be attached to a GameObject
+* Derives from the base Unity object but cannot be attached to a GameObject
-* life-saver if gameobject needs easily-swappable data
+* Very handy if a GameObject needs easily-swappable data
 * [Scriptable Object in Unity Docs](https://docs.unity3d.com/Manual/class-ScriptableObject.html)
 * [Brackeys tutorial](https://www.youtube.com/watch?v=aPXvoWVabPY)